ponderbb/ponderbb/README.md

 ### Hi you 👋

-welcome my warehouse of backlogged projects!
-I am a data scientist wanna:honeybee: *(aargh another one of those...)* spending his time on his precious debugger, mostly just complaining that deep learning should be considered applied magic and spending his nights staring at error messages like;
+welcome to my warehouse of backlogged projects!
+I am a data scientist wanna:honeybee: *(aargh another one of those...)* spending my time with my precious debugger, mostly just complaining that deep learning should be considered applied magic and spending my nights staring at error messages like;

 `+++ Divide By Cucumber Error.
 Please Reinstall Universe And Reboot +++`<br />
 `*Blip* *Blip* *Blip* Year Of The Sloth *Blip* *Blip* *Blip*`<br />
 `++?????++ Out of Cheese Error.
 Redo From Start.`<br />

-that is clearly making him re-evaluate his life choices :facepalm:
+that is clearly making me re-evaluate my life choices :facepalm:

-So in my sane moments, I'm...
+Nevertheless, in my sane moments, I'm...

 - 🔭 working with medical image segmentation and exploring MLOps best practices.
 - 🌱 researching multi-task learning approaches for mobile robotics.